How it Works

 • After-tax contributions.
 These are deducted from your pay after income taxes are taken out, but you may owe taxes on any earnings.

-The IRS limits employee pre-tax and Roth contributions to the 401(k) plan to $23,000 in 2024.
-If you are age 50 or older in the calendar year, you can make an additional catch-up contribution of $7,500 in 2024.
-The total amount both you and Trane Technologies can contribute in 2024 is $69,000 ($76,500 if you’re 50 or older).
+The IRS limits employee pre-tax and Roth contributions to the ESP to $24,500 in 2026.
+If you are age 50 or older in the calendar year, you can make an additional catch-up contribution of $8,000 in 2026.
+You can now make higher catch-up contributions up to $11,250 if you will be age 60–63 in 2026.
+The total amount both you and Trane Technologies can contribute in 2026 is $72,000 ($80,000 if you’re age 50 or older, or $83,250 if you’re age 60-63).
 This includes pre-tax, after-tax, Roth and company contributions.

 Company Contributions